cosmos/sdk-tutorials/academy/3-ibc/5-token-transfer.md

 <HighlightBox type="note">

-Note that an optional _memo_ field was recently added to the packet definition.
-More details on the motivation, use cases and consequences can be found in the [accompanying blog post](https://medium.com/the-interchain-foundation/moving-beyond-simple-token-transfers-d42b2b1dc29b).
+An optional _memo_ field was recently added to the packet definition.
+More details on the motivation, use cases, and consequences can be found in the [accompanying blog post](https://medium.com/the-interchain-foundation/moving-beyond-simple-token-transfers-d42b2b1dc29b).

 </HighlightBox>